 Since AM is not governed by the traditional design rules associated with tooling and molding, it gives designers an unprecedented design freedom.
 This helps the designers to actually design the parts for function and efficiency without having to worry about undercuts and draft angles.

 Also, AM facilitates topology optimization — wherein a part is subjected to boundary conditions, and the geometry is modified in successive iterations by removing material from less critical areas, and strengthening the critical ones.
 This results in a structure that is not only optimized for weight but also for performance.
-The output(3D CAD design) that comes out of the Topology optimization software is unconventional, modern-esque, and bionic form that can only be fabricated by AM.
+The output(3D CAD design) that comes out of the Topology optimization software is unconventional, modern-esque, bionic form that can only be fabricated by AM.

 The disadvantage of AM is that, the technology hasn’t reached a stage wherein it can fabricate highly precise parts with tight tolerances.
 The average tolerance in AM is around (+/-)150–200µm.
-Although this may work for most of the regular applications, such a high tolerance would render the parts inoperable in critical, engineering applications of aerospace and automotive industries.
+Although this may work for most of the regular applications, such a loose tolerance would render the parts inoperable in critical, engineering applications of aerospace and automotive industries.

 Subtractive manufacturing on the other hand can produce really precise parts with very tight tolerances, but it doesn’t offer the design freedom and other offerings of AM viz. part consolidation, expedited timelines etc.

 Many people are of the opinion that, Additive Manufacturing is going to replace Subtractive Manufacturing.
 But that’s not true.
 AM will aid subtractive manufacturing rather than replace it.

 This is where the concept of Hybrid manufacturing comes into picture.